camlc24/camlc24.github.io/README.md

 All icon variables should be your username enclosed in quotes (e.g. "username") in `_data/icons.yml`.

 You can update the RSS settings in `_data/social` to change the default feed path (generated by [jekyll-feel](https://github.com/jekyll/jekyll-feed)).
-To enable the share icons at the bottom of each article, set to true the one you'd like under `share` in the `_data/social.yml` file.
+To enable the share icons at the bottom of each article set to true the one you'd like under `share` in the `_data/social.yml` file.

 ### Personalize your Blog Posts 📝